logzio/logz-docs/_source/logzio_collections/_tracing-sources/jaeger_collector.md

 The required ports are described [here](https://www.jaegertracing.io/docs/latest/deployment/#collectors), and the complete list of Logz.io collector parameters is presented below.

 In addition to these parameters, you can also use [Jaeger's collector parameters](https://www.jaegertracing.io/docs/latest/cli/#jaeger-collector-grpc-plugin).
-You'll need to change to the version page for your deployment.
+You'll need to select the Jaeger version page for your deployment.

 {% include tracing-shipping/tracing-parameters.md %}